Parysas29/Sinki-Backups/README.md

 While I still have a lot of unknown for version 2.0 and my current plans are subjective to change, I currently am planning/thinking about doing the following
 1. Improve the code to follow best programming practices
-2. Add more customization to allow people to choose the following settings
+2. Add more customization to allow people to choose the following settings. /n
   a.
 Files extensions not to compress
   b.
 What size we split files at if any
   c.
 Encryption method